alovajs/alova/README.md

 ```

 ### Set cache time for response data
 When you are writing the todo details page, you may think that users will frequently click to view the details in the todo list.
 It would be great if the user would not repeatedly request the interface when viewing a certain detail repeatedly, and the data could be returned immediately.
 It not only improves the response speed, but also reduces the server pressure.
-At this point we can set the response data cache for a todo detail `Method` object.
+At this point we can set the response data cache for a todo detail `Method` instance.
 By default, only `alova.Get` will have a response data cache time of 300000ms (5 minutes), and developers can also customize the settings.

 > ⚠️The key of the response data cache: is the combination of the method instance's request method (method), request address (url), request header parameters (headers), url parameters (params), and request body parameters (requestBody) as a unique identifier, any A different position will be treated as a different key.

-The following is a method to globally set the response cache time, which is inherited by all `Method` objects created by `alova`.
+The following is a method to globally set the response cache time, which is inherited by all `Method` instances created by `alova`.
 The cache of `alova` has three modes, namely memory mode, persistent mode, and persistent placeholder mode.
 #### memory mode(default)
 Indicates that the cache is placed in memory, which means that refreshing the page cache will invalidate it, which is the most commonly used cache mode.
 ```javascript